-Beginning at the Agora of Athens, the Sacred Way passed through the central gates of the city of Athens, the Kerameikos Cemetary, and led to Eleusis where it ended in the Sanctuary of Demeter.
+Beginning at the Agora of Athens, the Sacred Way passed through the central gates of the city of Athens, the Kerameikos Cemetary, and led to Eleusis where it ended at the Sanctuary of Demeter.

 Two days before the greater Mysteries were performed at the autumn equinox, sacred objects were carried by youths on horseback from Athens to the Sanctuary of Eleusis.

-But the Sacred Way was more than just a road to travel upon to receive the Mysteries of Demeter, it is also a symbol of the journey to the Underworld that Ancient Greeks believed everyone took at the end of the life.
+But the Sacred Way was more than just a road to travel upon to receive the Mysteries of Demeter, it is also a symbol of the journey to the Underworld that Ancient Greeks believed everyone took at the end of their life.